-The Department of Media, Cognition and Communication Library
+The Department of Communication Library

 The department library houses the collections for Film and Media Studies, Philosophy, Education and Rhetoric.
 It is open 24 hours (access requires a valid student ID) and has free wireless internet access.